TimelikeClosure/.github/docs/ISSUE_TEMPLATE/technical_debt_report.md

 about: The source code needs non-functional improvement.
 title: "[DOCUMENTATION/CLEANUP/PERFORMANCE/MAINTAINABILITY/DEPENDENCY] Pick one, then insert title here"
-labels: Technical Debt, needs-more-info
+labels: technical-debt, needs-more-info
-assignees: (maintainer GitHub username)
+assignees: TimelikeClosure

 ---

 ### Technical Debt Report
 > _To be filled out by author.
-Add the `Technical Debt` and `needs-more-info` labels.
+Add the `technical-debt` and `needs-more-info` labels.
 Assign issue to self on creation._

 #### **Is your technical debt fix request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]